Installations

 SQL Server 2012 or greater version

-Download and Install if you have not installed in your machine.
+Download and Install Node.js if you have not installed in your machine.

-Download and Install Rewrite URL SDK for IIS .
+Download and Install Rewrite URL SDK for IIS URL Rewrite SDK.
 (Required for IIS hosting rewrite URL in local machine)

 Download and Extract zip file in your local directory.